 In the year 2000, Daniel created REOPS to better serve the day-to-day needs of the real estate industry.
 This department incorporates and cross-trains attorneys in several legal disciplines critical to the ownership and operation of real estate including leasing, lease litigation and real estate bankruptcy.
 REOPs provides an integrated approach to legal issues in property ownership and management and has grown to more than 50 attorneys in offices across the United States.
 The department handles matters nationwide and is capable of handling multi-faceted issues without redundant involvement from other departments.

 Throughout his career, Daniel has represented clients in major real estate transactions and litigations.
-For example, in 2006 he represented Metropolitan Life Insurance Company ("MetLife") in the sale of Peter Cooper Village and Stuyvesant Town ("PCV/ST") for $5.4 billion - reported to be the largest real estate sale of its kind in U.S. history.
+For example, in 2006 he represented Metropolitan Life Insurance Company ("MetLife") in the sale of Peter Cooper Village and Stuyvesant Town ("PCV/ST") for $5.4 billion - reported to be one of the largest real estate sales in U.S. history.
 Subsequent to the sale, Daniel represented MetLife in Roberts v.
 Tishman Speyer Properties, L.P., et al., a highly publicized case that was ultimately argued at the New York State Court of Appeals and settled successfully.
 In 2020, Daniel represented a Fortune 100 company in the closure of more than 80 retail locations.
 In 2021, Daniel was lead counsel for the owner in HWA 555 Owners, LLC v.
 RGN-San Francisco XXIV, LLC in San Francisco Superior Court.
 After trial, the Court issued a declaratory judgment in the owner’s favor holding that the tenant’s purported termination of a $100 million lease obligation was invalid.